yishn/sinho/README.md

 ```

 By default the attribute name is the kebab-case version of the property name,
-e.g. a property named `myName` will get the attribute name `my-name`.
-It's also
+e.g. a property named `myName` will be assigned the attribute name `my-name`.
-possible to specify a custom attribute name:
+It's also possible to specify a custom attribute name:

 ```tsx
 Component("simple-greeting", {